 Booking an appointment

-By law you must register a birth within 42 days in the district where the birth took place.
+By law you must register a birth within 42 days.

-If you prefer, you can register a birth in any other Register Office and the Registrar will send the details on to us, although there will be a delay in receiving the birth certificate.
+You can also register a birth in any other Register Office in England and Wales.
+The Registrar will send the details on to us, although there will be a delay in receiving the birth certificate.

 Who can register a birth?

 If the parents are married to each other:

 If the parents are not married to each other